iamtushar324/post-receive-hook-for-servers/README.md

-# post-recevie-hook-for-servers
+# post-receive-hook-for-servers
-My custom post recevie hook for deploy and host private projects with git
+My custom post receive hook for deploy and host private projects with git